difx/difx/sites/Haystack/ehtc/Readme-Cycle7.txt

 target=...
 jobs=`echo $exp-$vers-${subv}_{,}.input` ; echo $jobs

-# reminder: for multi-project tracks you will need to update
+# REMINDER: for multi-project tracks you will need to update
 # $opts and $pcal using the QA_* logic variables above.
 # --override-version  on difx2mark4 should not be necessary
 prepolconvert.py -v -k -s $dout $jobs